Stanisław Leszczyński: King for the first time

 The following year, Stanisław was selected by Charles XII of Sweden after a successful Swedish invasion of Poland, to supersede Augustus II, who was hostile towards the Swedes.
-Leszczyński was a young man of blameless antecedents, respectable talents, and came from an ancient family, but certainly without sufficient force of character or political influence to sustain himself on so unstable a throne.
+Leszczyński was a young man of blameless antecedents, respectable talents, and came from an ancient family, but certainly without sufficient force of character or political influence to sustain himself on such an unstable throne.

 Nevertheless, with the assistance of a bribing fund and an army corps, the Swedes succeeded in procuring his election by a scratch assembly of half a dozen castellans and a few score of noblemen on 12 July 1704.
-A few months later, Stanisław was forced by a sudden inroad of Augustus II to seek refuge in the Swedish camp, but finally on 24 September 1705, he was crowned king with great splendor.
+A few months later, Stanisław was forced by a sudden inroad of Augustus II to seek refuge in the Swedish camp, but finally, on 24 September 1705, he was crowned king with great splendor.
 Charles himself supplied his nominee with a new crown and scepter in lieu of the ancient Polish regalia, which had been carried off to Saxony by Augustus.
-During this time the king of Sweden sent Peter Estenberg to King Stanislaw to act as an ambassador and correspondence secretary.
+During this time, the king of Sweden sent Peter Estenberg to King Stanislaw to act as an ambassador and correspondence secretary.
 The Polish king's first act was to cement an alliance with Charles XII whereby the Polish–Lithuanian Commonwealth engaged to assist Sweden against the Russian tsar.
 Stanisław did what he could to assist his patron.
 Thus, he induced Ivan Mazepa, the Cossack hetman, to desert Peter the Great at the most critical period of the Great Northern War between Russia and Sweden, and Stanisław placed a small army corps at the disposal of the Swedes and was beaten in Battle of Koniecpol.
 However, Stanisław depended so entirely on the success of Charles' armies that after the Battle of Poltava (1709), his authority vanished.
 Stanisław then resided in the town of Rydzyna.

 First loss of throne

 The vast majority of Poles hastened to repudiate Stanisław and make their peace with Augustus.
 Henceforth a mere pensioner of Charles XII, Stanisław accompanied Krassow's army corps in its retreat to Swedish Pomerania.
 On the restoration of Augustus, Stanisław abdicated the Polish Crown (though he retained the royal title) in exchange for the little Principality of Palatine Zweibrücken.
-In 1716, an assassination was attempted by a Saxon officer, Lacroix, but Stanisław was saved by Stanisław Poniatowski (father of the future king Stanisław II August).
-Forced to leave Deux-Ponts in 1719 after the death of Charles XII in whose name he was Count Palatine, Stanisław Leszczyński then resided at Wissembourg in Alsace.
+In 1716, an assassination was attempted by a Saxon officer, Lacroix, but Stanisław was saved by Stanisław Poniatowski (father of the future king Stanisław August Poniatowski).
+Forced to leave Deux-Ponts in 1719 after the death of Charles XII of Sweden in whose name he was Count Palatine, Stanisław Leszczyński then resided at Wissembourg in Alsace.
 In 1725, he had the satisfaction of seeing his daughter Maria become queen consort of Louis XV of France.
 From 1725 to 1733, Stanisław lived at the Château de Chambord.